FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Background

-\para{Synchronization.} Today's distributed training frameworks either resort to centralized or decentralized synchronization architectures.
-Parameter Server (PS)-based architecture is a typical centralized structure where workers upload their gradients to a central server and from whom fetch the latest updated model~\cite{li2019cmdare_icdcs,li2021syncswitch_icdcs}.
-A recently proposed serverless-based training framework Cirrus~\cite{cirrus} uses a VM as a parameter server and serverless instances as workers.
-We refer to a mix of traditional VMs and serverless workers as \emph{hybrid PS} structure.
-In decentralized synchronization, workers communicate with each other following the steps of the specific communication algorithms, such as all-reduce~\cite{all_reduce1, all_reduce2, all_reduce3, ringallreduce} and scatter-reduce~\cite{all_reduce1}. \LambdaML~\cite{lambdaml} proposes the most recent storage-based scatter-reduce method.
-Finally, distributed training can either use synchronous or asynchronous protocols to instruct when workers can proceed to work on the next data batch.
-Synchronous protocol, in essence, allows workers to work on the same version of model parameters and therefore is not subject to potential accuracy convergence issues faced by asynchronous training~\cite{asynchronous1, asynchronous2}.
-In this work, we use decentralized synchronous training with the goal to fully exploit worker bandwidth and avoid impact on converged accuracy.
+\para{Synchronization.} Distributed training can either use synchronous~\cite{gpipe, chimera, dapple, gems} or asynchronous protocols~\cite{pipedream,asynchronous1,asynchronous2} to instruct when workers can proceed to work on the next data batch.
+Synchronous protocol, in essence, ensures that workers work on the same version of model parameters by aggregating gradients from all workers to update the model at the end of every iteration.
+Therefore, it is not subject to potential accuracy convergence issues faced by asynchronous training.
+In this work, we focus on synchronous training to avoid impact on converged accuracy.